-Prerequisites: Consent of instructor prior to registration.

-Individual student experience with selected biological techniques in media preparation; in herbarium, museum, and field techniques; in use of laboratory equipment; and in other practical facets of biology.
+Hours: 1-4 classroom + 0 lab/studio Prerequisites: Consent of instructor prior to registration.
+Taught: Fall, spring, and summer Individual student experience with selected biological techniques in media preparation; in herbarium, museum, and field techniques; in use of laboratory equipment; and in other practical facets of biology.
 Topic decided upon in consultation between student and instructor.
 Up to 4semester hours may be earned in this course.